aws-samples/aws-deep-learning-ami-ubuntu-dcv-desktop/README.md

 ## Launching Deep-learning Cluster with EFA and Open MPI

 The CloudFormation stack template for [deep-learning cluster enabled with EFA and Open MPI](deep-learning-ubuntu-efa-cluster.yaml) can be launched after the desktop CloudFormation Stack launch is successfully completed.
-See [Reference](#Reference) for cluster CloudFormation template input parameters.
+See [Reference](#Reference) for deep-learning cluster CloudFormation template input parameters.

 ### Using Open MPI on the Desktop Head Node